Last updated: 18.02.2024

 5. Choose one of the following scenarios:

 • If all price vehicle types linked to the service should have the same emission factor as the service, nothing else needs to be done in the Services window.
-Click on to save all changes.
+See step 8 below.

-• To enter a different emission factor for a specific price vehicle type, go to step 5.
+• To enter a different emission factor for a specific price vehicle type, go to step 6 below.

-6. To enter an emission factor for a specific price vehicle type, click on Click here to add a new item. in the CO2 emissions box.
+6. To enter an emission factor for a specific price vehicle type, click on Click here to add a new item. in the table in the CO2 emissions box.

 7. Select a price vehicle type in the Price vehicle type column and set an emission factor in percent in the Emission factor column by entering a value or using the arrows.